dthain/opsys-sp24/project1.md

 > data1.txt     32767 B  file 0644   dthain This is dataset #1 with dates...
 > data2.txt     15687 B  file 0644   dthain This is dataset #2 without dates...
 homework.txt     7585 B  file 0644   dthain HW1 for CSE 30341 due on 01/01/2029
-courses            16 B  sym  0600   dthain -> /some/other/dir
+courses            16 B  link 0600   dthain -> /some/other/dir
 --------------------------------------------------------------------------------
 ```